Edge Acceleration

 If you need to enable or disable HTTP/2 for the whole connected site, please follow the steps below:

-2. On the site details page, click Security Acceleration > Network Optimization to enter the network optimization details page.
+2. On the site details page, click Site Acceleration to enter the global site configuration page.
+Then click Network Optimization in the right sidebar.

-3. Locate the HTTP/2 configuration card, which is enable by default.
-Click the switch to enable/disable.
+3. Locate the HTTP/2 configuration card.
+This protocol is disabled by default.
+Toggle the switch to enable it.

 Scenario 2: Enable HTTP/2 for a specified domain name